RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

-# Your Code As A Crime Scene
+# Your Code as a Crime Scene

-Here's my notes about the [book](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/) written by Adam Tornhill.
+Here are my notes about the [book](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/) written by Adam Tornhill.
 I am not the author of most of the content available on this repository.
 I've only regrouped on a single repository every resource I needed to follow the book.

 _Note_: every command prompt describe here must be executed on a bash command line.

 -----

-## Chapter 1 : Welcome!
+## Chapter 1: Welcome!

 Tools needed for the examples (more details [here](https://adamtornhill.com/code/crimescenetools.htm)):